-NUR 618 ADVANCED NURSING INTERNSHIP (6 hours)
+NUR 618 ADVANCED NURSING INTERNSHIP II (7 credit hours)

 This concentrated clinical experience promotes synthesis and application of knowledge of assessment, differential diagnosis, and management of acute and chronic disease states across the lifespan.
 A variety of clinical settings will be utilized.
 From a Christian perspective, students will emphasize clinical prevention strategies through patient education and participation in health screening programs.
 Students will present a capstone research project.
 Course work will assist the student to begin the transition from the registered nurse role to the role of the advanced practice nurse.
-Prerequisites: NUR 510, NUR 550, NUR 607, NUR 609.
+Prerequisite: NUR 617